kaganakar22/interlinked/README.md

 # interlinked
-To compile the main.cpp, go to src
+To run, go to src
 ```
 make run
 ```